Lopolin-LP/justified-gallery-viewer/README.md

 Drag'n'Drop your files into the Gallery or select them with the file picker.

 ## Broken Stuff
-- You can't view videos because ViewerJS doesn't support it.
-I may switch to a different lib but for now just no.
+Most of it is unfixable.
+- File Management
   - You cannot import encrypted ZIPs, just unzip them and then drag the folder in, much easier
   - Speaking of some zips not importing correctly: Exclusively use "Deflate" (NOT 64) Compression and zip files, nothing else is working with zip.js
-- saving/remembering filenames is not supported at all.
+  - remembering filenames is not supported at all.
 Forget it.
+That's why I disabled it in ViewerJS.
   - You cannot export your gallery at all.
-You should have saved it on your device from where you imported it from.
+You should have saved it on your device from where you imported it from, it retains the Metadata better there anyways.
+- Browser Specific issues
+  - Chrome
-- You cannot importing anything on your local machine on Chrome while the site is open on the "file:///" protocol.
+    - You cannot import anything on your local machine on Chrome while the site is open on the "file:///" protocol.
 I think there's solutions but... no, just use firefox.
+  - Safari
+    - Fullscreen is kinda wonky, idk why, perhaps my iOS is too old?
+    - The toolbar in fullscreen mode is not 0 in height... and I don't know why either, probably because iOS 17.2 doesn't support `content-visibility`
+- Browser Limitations
   - 10GB on Firefox and 2GB on Chrome max storage.
+No I did not test what happens once you reach it, probably will corrupt your entire gallery.
   - You can only view as many images as you have RAM.
+- Other
+  - You can't view videos because ViewerJS doesn't support it.
+I may switch to a different lib but for now just no.
+  - You cannot hide elements on mobile without fullscreen because I fear you might not be able to toggle back
+  - Reordering images on mobile is doesn't work because scrolling isn't really good.

 ## FAQ
 ### Why?